← All resources

 • Encourage involvement in 1–2 activities your child genuinely enjoys — a club, sport, hobby, or volunteer role.

-• Help them explore interests through reading, podcasts, or short online courses so that future strengths can emerge naturally.
+• Help them explore interests through reading, podcasts, or short online courses so future strengths can emerge naturally.

 You don't need to talk about college every week.
 But send a clear message: the choices you make now open doors later.

-10th Grade: Exploration and Depth
+10th Grade: exploration and depth

 In 10th grade, the goal is to deepen what was started rather than constantly switching directions.
 Admissions officers value continuity and impact far more than a long list of unrelated activities.